European Wood Wasp Control

-The European wood wasp (Sirex noctilio) arrived in the United States most likely inside crating and associated cargo shipping materials.
+Most likely, the European wood wasp (Sirex noctilio) arrived in the United States inside crating and associated cargo shipping materials.
 It has been found in New York state.
-In its native range it is a minor pest but in countries where it has been accidentally introduced, it has become a serious pest of many species of pines.
+In its native range it is a minor pest, but in countries where it has been accidentally introduced, it has become a serious pest of many species of pines.

-European wood wasps attack living pine trees although they prefer stressed trees.
-Female wasps insert eggs into the tree trunk and at the same time inject a symbiotic fungus and toxic mucus which act together to kill the tree.
+European wood wasps attack living pine trees, an they prefer stressed trees.
+Female wasps insert eggs into the tree trunk.
+At the same time, they inject a symbiotic fungus and toxic mucus, which act together to kill the tree.
 The immature wasps develop inside the tree and feed on the fungus as they tunnel through the wood.
-Foliage on an infested tree wilts and changes from dark green to light green to yellow and finally to red.
-Pines of all varieties including ornamentals can be attacked.
+Foliage on an infested tree wilts, changes from dark green to light green to yellow, and finally to red.
+Pines of all varieties, including ornamentals, can be attacked.

 How to identify European wood wasps

 Visit the European Wood Wasp entry in our online field guide for description, size, life cycle, etc.